Annual Meeting Awards

 Josef Warkany Lecturer

 This lecture recognizes Josef Warkany’s contributions to the Society for Birth Defects Research and Prevention.
 Dr. Warkany was the first person to demonstrate that exposures to environmental chemicals are responsible for production of congenital malformation.
 His early studies culminated in the formulation of the scientific principles of teratology.
-This award recognizes a scientist who has significantly contributed to the field of teratology over his/her career.
-This year’s lecture will be presented by Barbara D. Abbott on Sunday, June 23 at 8:15 am.
+This award recognizes a scientist who has significantly contributed to the field over the course of their career.

 F. Clarke Fraser New Investigator Award